edu-flores/widgets-4-workouts/README.md

 ## 📷 Overview

-Several helpful widgets that aid your daily workouts.
-These widgets adapt to any screen and provide you very useful information about the way you train.
+Several helpful widgets that serve as an aid for your daily workouts.
+These widgets adapt to any screen and provide very useful information about the way you train.

 <br>